purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Advanced-Neural-Network-Architectures/Transformers/hidden-states.md

-# GPT generated, need further validation Hidden States in Transformers (hidden-states.md)
+# ⚡️temperoray using GPT generated, need further validation⚡️ Hidden States in Transformers (hidden-states.md)

 Hidden states are the intermediate representations produced by a neural network as it processes an input.
 In Transformer-based models (BERT, GPT, T5, etc.), **hidden states are the per-token vectors emitted by each layer**.
 They are one of the most important concepts for understanding model internals, debugging, and building downstream applications (classification, retrieval, embedding, probing, etc.).